umbraco/UmbracoDocs/Extending/Packages/Installing-And-Uninstalling-Packages/index.md

 ![Backoffice - removing content](images/removing-content.png)

 #### Remove Media provided by the package
-Similarly to Content, Media also might have to be removed
+Similar to Content, Media also might have to be removed.

 ![Backoffice - removing media](images/removing-media.png)